-Each team will consist of six members from the same chapter.
+A team representing a chapter will consist of six members from the same chapter.
 All practicums will involve all six team members.

-- FFA Official Dress is required for this event. - The advisor will not consult with the team after entering the holding room prior to each round of the event. - Any participant in possession of an electronic device in the event area is subject to disqualification. - The state event will be made up of the top two placing teams from each grand region
+- FFA Official Dress is required for this event. - The advisor will not consult with the team after entering the holding room prior to each round of the event. - Any participant in possession of an electronic device in the event area is subject to disqualification. - The top two teams from the district contests will advance to the sectional contest. - The top three teams will advance to the regional contest. - The top two teams at the regional contest will be recognized at the Middle Tennessee Awards Banquet.